 You wonder how you or your child are going to cope with pain during dental and operative work on the teeth.
 When children visit the dentist or hospital to undergo a surgery, anxiety and fears dominate children.
-There are a lot of of ways to manage the dental pain preoperatively and postoperatively.
+There are a lot of of ways to manage the Anesthesia and sedation for dental pain preoperatively and postoperatively.
 Children require control in both pharmacological (using drugs) and behavioral at the operating room.
 Why is pain control important for children?

 The answer is to decrease further challenges and create a comfortable situation for the dental surgery.
 Also, future visits for children will be easier not only for any dental appointments but also for other doctor visits.
 So, doctors with their white attire will not be a scary character to see!

-Types of anesthesia and sedation
+Types of Anesthesia and sedation for dental pain

 To have a comfortable dental surgery, anesthesia, which means without sensation, and sedation, which literally can be explained as being calm or sleepy, are used.
 When dental surgeries are going to be performed, several ways are considered to reduce the pain to its minimum: